Marcel Proust famously describes psychometric phenomena in his opus Remembrances of Things Past.

 Imagine, for instance, the burst of emotion occasioned by the discovery of a strange object in a junk shop.
 Or imagine a word or phrase that pops into your head at the exact moment you come across a lost item on a park bench.
 These experiences might seem somehow related to a traditional memory, but this can’t be because the image or emotion has been prompted by an object never previously held in your possession.
 It may seem as if you’re experiencing deja vu, but this can’t be because the images or emotions are not associated with any of your own experiences.

-These impressions, sometimes referred to as unexpected memories, are not memories at all.
+These impressions, sometimes referred to as involuntary memories, are not memories at all.
 They’re images, thoughts, words, emotions.
 They’re bursts of meaning.
 They’re messages.
 And they are always, always associated with a physical object — something we hold in our hands or otherwise physically experience.
 They may be messages from the spirit world, or they may have some other origin.
-What’s clear, however, is that these messages are both contained within the physical object from which they are derived, but also somehow transcend the object.
+What’s clear, however, is that these messages are suggested by the physical object from which they are derived, but also somehow transcend the object.

 The ability to decipher sudden messages that come to us through contact with physical objects has a name.
 It’s called psychometry.
 It is an ability that has been associated with art and artists, although not typically using that word.
 (Marcel Proust, for instance, famously describes psychometric phenomena in his opus Remembrances of Things Past.)
 Spiritualist writers also have devoted many pages to psychometry, associate it with spirit communication, and have offered instructive advice on how to pursue it.

 I reproduce some of that advice, just below, along with some of my own thoughts on psychometric experimentation.
 But before proceeding I would note first the irony or our mission.
-Seeking random, unexpected thoughts — but in a purposeful way — is a contradictory endeavor.
-It is as if we want to find meaning without first asking for guidance.
+Seeking random, involuntary thoughts — but in a purposeful way — is a contradictory endeavor.
+It is as if we seek guidance without first asking for directions.
 I don’t offer this observation as criticism, but rather to prepare you for the territory ahead.
 Spiritualist exploration, like art, asks us to derive meaning from the irrational.
 It requires us to get beyond our right/wrong, yes/no, true/false binary way of making sense of this world.
 Only in this way can we get objects to surrender hidden messages.

 So, how to proceed?